HOME > Sustainability > Governance:Corporate Governance

 Basic Approach and Implementation System

-We made a transition from a Company with a Board of Company Auditors to a Company with a Nominating Committee, etc. in June 2019 with the aim of establishing a prompt decision-making structure and operational execution organization, strengthening the supervision of management, and improving management transparency and fairness.
-Under this structure, we will work on further improvement of corporate value over the medium- and long-term.
+With the aim of creating a structure for rapid decision-making and execution, enhancing our business supervisory functions and improving the transparency and impartiality of our management, NTN Group transitioned from Company with Board of Company Auditors to Company with Nominating Committee, etc. in June 2019.
+Under this structure, we will work on further enhancement of corporate value over the medium- and long-term.

 Board of Directors

-The Board of Directors decides the basic management policies, and supervises the execution of duties of Directors and Executive Officers.
-Except matters stipulated by laws and regulations or the Articles of Incorporation to be resolved at the Board of Directors, the Board of Directors delegated substantial authority to Executive Officers with the aim to strengthen the supervision of management, and make decisions more promptly.
+The Board of Directors decides on the basic management policies and supervises the execution of duties of Directors and Executive Officers.
+Apart from matters stipulated by laws and regulations or the Articles of Incorporation to be resolved by the Board of Directors, the Board delegates substantial authority to Executive Officers with the aim of strengthening the supervision of management and speeding up decision-making.

-The Articles of Incorporation specify that the term of office of Directors shall be one year, and the number of Directors shall be within 15.
+The Articles of Incorporation stipulate that the term of office of a Director shall be one year, and the number of Directors shall be 15 or fewer.
+The Board of Directors convenes once a month in principle, but also meets flexibly as needed.

-The number of Directors is 11 as of June 27, 2023, and five of them are Outside Directors.
-The Board of Directors is chaired by an Outside Director.
+As of June 25, 2025, there are 12 Directors, of which six are Outside Directors.
+The Board is chaired by an Outside Director.

 Nominating Committee

-The Nominating Committee decides on the content of a proposal regarding appointment/ removal of Directors, which is submitted to the General Meeting of Shareholders.
-The number of members is five as of June 27, 2023, and three of them are Outside Directors.
+The Nominating Committee decides on the content of the proposal regarding appointment or removal of Directors, which is submitted to the General Meeting of Shareholders.
+Five members sit on the committee as of June 25, 2025, three of whom are Outside Directors.
 The committee is chaired by an Outside Director.

 Compensation Committee

-The Compensation Committee decides on the policy for determining details of compensation for Directors and Executive Officers, and determines details of compensation for individual persons.
-The number of members is five as of June 27, 2023, and three of them are Outside Directors.
+The Compensation Committee decides on the policy for determining the compensation of Directors and Executive Officers, and determines compensation for individuals.
+Six members sit on the committee as of June 25, 2025, four of whom are Outside Directors.
 The committee is chaired by an Outside Director.

 Audit Committee

 The Audit Committee audits the execution of duties of Directors and Executive Officers, and decides on the content of a proposal regarding appointment/removal of the accounting auditor, which is submitted to the General Meeting of Shareholders.
-The duties of the Audit Committee are supported by the Internal Audit Department, and the Secretariat of Audit Committee, etc. are staffed by persons holding different posts as well.
-These persons, who have proper capacity and experience for supporting the Audit Committee, are appointed by the manager of the Internal Audit Department, with the approval from the Internal Audit Committee.
-Regarding matters related to personal relocation, disciplinary punishment, evaluation, etc. of such persons, the approval from the Audit Committee shall be required for decision.
+The duties of the Audit Committee are supported by the Internal Audit Department, and its concurrently assigned staff members serve as the Audit Committee secretariat and other functions.
+These staff members, who have the requisite skills and experience to support the Audit Committee, are appointed by the manager of the Internal Audit Department with the approval of the Audit Committee.
+Decisions on matters related to transfer, disciplinary action or evaluation of these staff members require the approval of the Audit Committee.

-The number of members is four as of June 27, 2023, and three of them are Outside Directors.
+The committee has five members as of June 25, 2025, three of whom are Outside Directors.
 The committee is chaired by an Outside Director.

 Management Meeting

-The Management Meeting discusses important matters relating to operational execution, as a supporting body for decision making of President, Executive Officer.
-The meeting is composed of President, Executive Officer, and Executive Officers who are designated by him, and held twice a month in principle.
+The Management Meeting discusses important matters relating to operational execution, as the supporting body for decision-making by the President, Executive Officer.
+The meeting is composed of the President, Executive Officer and other Executive Officers as designated by him and held twice a month in principle.

 Executive Officers Meeting

-The Executive Officers Meeting is held by President, Executive Officer under the attendance of all Executive Officers.
-Matters resolved at the Board of Directors are instructed, and each Executive Officer reports about the status of operational execution.
-This meeting is held once a month in principle, to make operational execution more efficient and effective by sharing information among Executive Officers.
+The Executive Officers Meeting is convened by the President, Executive Officer and attended by all Executive Officers.
+Resolutions passed by the Board of Directors are communicated and each Executive Officer reports about the status of operational execution.
+This meeting is held once a month in principle, sharing information among Executive Officers to make operational execution more efficient and effective.

 Directors